hyurl/sfn/docs/v06x/en-US/di.md

 # Concept

-Since SFN 0.5.x introduced Alar framework to auto-load and hot-reload modules, traditional DI support is no longer suggested, so here I only list out controller DI specifications.
+Since SFN 0.5.x introduced Alar framework to auto-load and hot-reload modules, traditional Dependency Injection support is no longer suggested, so here I only list out the DI specifications of controllers.

 ## Auto-Injection in Controllers